yogeshxd/Gideon.ai/README.md

 ### API

-With the latest update I have also added the api for this project which you can run by navigating to the api folder and from there run the following command:
+You can run the api by running the following commands:

 ```bash
 cd api